-In the event of a data breach, the point of contact from ResDiary is the Chief Operating Officer, Mike Breewood, who is also our Data Protection Officer.
-He will invoke the data control procedure with the Chief Technical Officer, Colin Winning, as required.
+In the event of a data breach, the point of contact from ResDiary is the Marketing Director, Hari Farzin, who is also our Data Protection Officer.
+She will invoke the data control procedure with the CEO, Colin Winning, as required.
 Then we will report the breach to the relevant supervisory authority within 72 hours of the organisation becoming aware of it.
 We will notify affected venues within 48 hours of becoming aware of the breach.

 Please note that consent given does not last forever.
 Personal information will be retained for the purposes of making a booking and, if diners’ opt in, marketing.
 In the case of making a booking, personal data can only be used for a limited time, so you must ensure you have a retention policy in place.
 For the purposes of marketing, you should ensure you refresh opt-ins on a semi-regular basis.